privacyguides/privacyguides.org/docs/email.en.md

     ProtonMail's login and services are accessible over Tor, [protonmailrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion](https://protonmailrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion/)

-    ProtonMail offers a "Visionary" account for €24/Month, which also enables access to ProtonVPN in addition to providing multiple accounts, domains, aliases, and extra storage.
+    ProtonMail offers a "Unlimited" account for €9.99/Month, which also enables access to ProtonVPN in addition to providing multiple accounts, domains, aliases, and 500GB of storage.

 ### Mailbox.org